Speaker blurred backgrounds

 Enabling the Blurred background option here in the settings will allow each speaker in Studio to apply a blurred background to their camera, if needed.

-Note: While moderators can enable or disable the blurred background feature for the entire live session via the settings, switching on and off the blurred background at the camera level can only done by the actual speakers for their own camera.
+Notes: While moderators can enable or disable the blurred background feature for the entire live session via the settings, switching on and off the blurred background at the camera level can only done by the actual speakers for their own camera.
 Moderators cannot control the blurred background at the camera level for individual speakers.
+Also, please be aware that the blurred background setting can only be enabled after the live session room is open (in preview mode before live).

 Speakers can do this by opening the Video (camera) options underneath the stream preview, and enabling Blurred background: